-Giant herbs; no aerial stem except when flowering; SiO2 in bundle sheath; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [with inner and outer ledges equal] cuticular waxes as aggregated rodlets; leaves with distinct petiole, and midrib, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [different stamens fertile in different clades]; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0; outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; seeds operculate, [operculum testal], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; six nucleotide deletion in atpA. - 8 families, 92 genera, 2151 species.
+Giant herbs; no aerial stem except when flowering; sieve tube plastids also with starch grains; petiole bundles in arcs; guard cells symmetric [inner and outer ledges of stomatal chamber equal] cuticular waxes as aggregated rodlets; leaf with petiole and blade, midrib +, lateral veins S-shaped , more than a single order, fine transverse venation; inflorescence branches spirally arranged; inflorescence bracts large, persistent; flowers large [>2 cm long], monosymmetric; A 5 [but different stamens fertile in different clades]; orbicules 0; anthers long [>5 mm long]; pollen inaperturate, exine at most thin, spinulose, to 0, outer intine thick, channeled; G inferior, (septal nectaries labyrinthine), style long, stigma large, elongate-clavate, wet; ovule with outer integument >5 cells across, epidermal cells of nucellus apex radially elongated [nucellar pad], suprachalazal tissue well developed; seeds with germination valves, [operculate testa], micropylar collar + [developing from outer integument, forming annular inpushing in perisperm surrounding operculum], endotesta sclerotised and silicified, thickening often U-shaped in t.s.; endosperm nuclear, perisperm s.l. +, reserves starchy, embryo plug-like; cotyledon not photosynthetic, ligulate, collar roots +; 12-base insertion at 3' end of matK, six nucleotide deletion in atpA, γ genome duplication. - 8 families, 92 genera, 2,185 species.

 Endress (2011a) thought that an inferior ovary might be a key innovation for the clade.

 Classification.
-For a detailed classification of the order, see Kress et al. (2001); pending stabilization of the phylogeny of the clade, I have been conservative.
+For a detailed classification of the order, see Kress et al. (2001), c.f. the phylogeny here.

 Includes Cannaceae, Costaceae, Heliconiaceae, Lowiaceae, Marantaceae, Musaceae, Strelitziaceae, Zingiberaceae.